- Makes several dozen

 These are my very favorite Christmas cookies.
 They're a traditional Norwegian holiday cookie, and one of the few we ever baked in my family.
 (Growing up, the only time there were *ever* cookies in the house was Christmas.
-My brothers and I hated only get cookies once a year, but because of a few failed batches of cookies at other times of the year, we were also convinced that because of some curse the only time of year that our oven could actually produce decent cookies was at Christmas!).
+My brothers and I hated only getting cookies once a year, but because of a few failed batches of cookies at other times of the year, we were also convinced that because of some curse, the only time of year that our oven could actually produce decent cookies was at Christmas!).

-Serinakaker are extremely simple, basically just buttery shortbread thumbprint cookies.
-Yet, somehow they taste so much more complex and delicious than you expect.
-They're so good that one of my friends became completely addicted to them, and last winter when out xc-skiing he got really tired and refused to go any further unless I came skiing by to offer him cookies.
-Miracle of miracles, my parents came by and they happened to be carrying some serinakaker in their pockets (this is what we do around Christmas instead of using energy bars), which they offered to him, and he finished the ski tour!
+Serinakaker are extremely simple—basically just buttery shortbread thumbprint cookies.
+Yet somehow they taste so much more complex and delicious than you might expect.
+They're so good that one of my friends became completely addicted to them, and last winter, when out cross-country skiing, he got really tired and refused to go any further unless I came skiing by to offer him cookies.
+Miracle of miracles, my parents stopped by and they happened to be carrying some serinakaker in their pockets (this is what we do around Christmas instead of using energy bars), which they offered to him, and he finished the ski tour!

 So yeah, they're that good.

-- 1 cup plus 6 Tbs. softened butter
+plus 6 tablespoons (300 grams) softened salted butter

-- Blend the flour, baking soda, and butter together in a bowl until it looks kind of like sand, using your fingers to rub the butter into the flour.
-Next blend in the sugar with your fingers.
-Finally, add the egg and vanilla, still with your hands, and mush, smash, rub, and stir the dough together.
-(Yes, you use your hands for the whole process.
-It's fun!)
+- Blend the flour, baking powder, and butter together in a bowl until it looks kind of like sand, using your fingers to rub the butter into the flour.
+Next, blend in the sugar with your fingers.
+Finally, add the egg and vanilla.
+I still use my hands for this but you can also use a wooden spoon, and mush, smash, stir, and push the dough until it comes together into a ball (it often seems a bit on the dry side).

-- When it is thoroughly mixed, form it into a ball, cover it with plastic wrap and put it in the refrigerator over night.
-When you are ready to bake, let the dough warm up a bit, otherwise it will be nearly impossible to work with.
+- Once you've formed it into a ball, cover it with plastic wrap and put it in the refrigerator overnight.
+When you are ready to bake, let the dough warm up a bit; otherwise, it will be nearly impossible to work with.

 - Brush the tops of the cookies with the egg white to glaze.
-Then sprinkle some pearl sugar into each indentation.
-Pearl sugar is a special type of sugar for decoration that looks like tiny white rocks, or something of the sort.
-If you can’t find any, you can also use finely chopped almonds, or sprinkles that you like to decorate with (though I wouldn’t recommend using flavored sprinkles).
+Then sprinkle some pearl sugar and/or chopped almonds into each indentation.
+(Pearl sugar is a special type of sugar for decoration that looks like tiny white rocks, or something of the sort.
+If you can’t find any, you can use just finely chopped almonds.)

-- Bake the cookies at 350˚F for 15 minutes until golden.
+- Bake the cookies at 350° F for about 16 minutes, until golden.
 Move to a cooling rack and allow to cool.
 These cookies are delicious with a cup of coffee in the afternoon, or a mug of hot spiced wine.
 However, they are the absolute very best as a snack while you’re out on the cross-country ski trails, if you happen to be a cross-country skier.
 They keep for a week or two sealed in cookie tins, and they also freeze and defrost well, if you want to make them ahead.